wenjundeng/pic1dp/README.md

 	differences among runs.
 Use `-h` option to see usage information.
 	+ `tools/dispersion.py` -- An app for numerical solution of analytic dispersion.
 Use `-h` option to see usage information.
+	+ `tools/ptcldist.py` -- A tool to generate particle distribution data file.
+Use `-h` option to see usage information.
 	+ `tools/OutputData.py` -- A class to deal with PIC1D-PETSc output data.
 	+ `tools/VisualDispersion.py` -- A class for plotting dispersion relation
 	and mode structure.